Leelu55/Articulus/README.md

   - [ ] "Finalized learning X Words"
   - [ ] "Record streak"
   - [ ] Show badges on statistics page
-- [ ] App hints ("Use DDD in a quiet surrounding for better results")
+- [ ] App Use hints ("Use DDD in a quiet surrounding for better results")
 - [ ] setup CDN and cloud storage for images (BunnyCDN)
 - [ ] don't show StartScreen when there are no words with dueDate == today or new words but StatisticsScreen or GetNewWordPackageScreen (to be implemented)
 - [ ] delete badly pronounced words and add more words